 As a tribute to Zenith’s aviation history, this year at Baselworld they launched four Pilot watches.
-Three of the watches comes in a 48 mm case, one in a 40 mm case, which is pictured.
+Three of the watches come in a 48 mm case, one in a 40 mm case, which is pictured.

-The sapphire crystal is a box-shaped with anti-reflective treatment on both sides.
+The sapphire crystal is box-shaped with an anti-reflective treatment on both sides.
 The case is stainless steel and features a solid steel case back and is engraved with the Zenith Flying Instruments logo.
-Water-resistance is 100 meters.
+The water resistance is 100 meters.
 Brown calfskin leather strap with protective rubber lining and stainless steel pin buckle.
 It will retail for $6,400 and should be available in June/July 2013.
 (Ref.
 03.1930.681/21.C723)